-Good IPM principles should always drive product choice so you benefit from applying the right product to the target pest at the right timing.
-Single AI products can help you manage your fields easily, economically and with the scientific backing of IPM best practices.
+Good integrated pest management (IPM) principles should always drive product choice so you benefit from applying the right product to the target pest at the right timing.
+Single AI products from IRAC Group 28 mode of action (MOA) classification can help you manage your fields easily, economically and with the scientific backing of IPM best practices.